top of page

 ABOUT

 I’m Sam Barton-Humphreys, a multi-award-winning filmmaker and impact producer working at the intersection of storytelling, global strategy, and social impact.
-I develop, produce, and consult on top-level international projects — identifying the strategic levers that allow powerful stories to travel far beyond the screen, reach vast audiences, and catalyse meaningful action.
+I develop, produce, direct, and consult on international projects, identifying the strategic levers that allow powerful stories to travel far beyond the screen, reach vast audiences, and catalyse meaningful action.

-The Letter, created in partnership with the Vatican and Pope Francis, became one of the largest film screenings in history — reaching 1.5 million people live at World Youth Day in Lisbon, alongside tens of millions of viewers globally.
-The film screened at major global summits including COP27, COP15 and the World Economic Forum, generating close to a billion media impressions and helping spark dialogue across governments, faith communities, activists, and grassroots movements.
+The Letter, created in partnership with the Vatican and Pope Francis, became one of the largest film screenings in history, reaching 1.5 million people live at World Youth Day in Lisbon, alongside many millions more worldwide.
+The film screened at major global summits including COP27, COP15 and the World Economic Forum, generating close to a billion media impressions and sparking dialogue across governments, faith communities, activists and grassroots movements.

-Going Circular, featuring renowned scientist James Lovelock, achieved international festival success — winning the Grand Prix for Best Documentary at the Cannes Corporate Media & TV Awards, Gold at the New York Festivals TV & Film Awards, Silver at the Deauville Green Awards, and the Audience Choice Award at CinemAmbiente, alongside multiple global nominations across science, sustainability, and natural history.
+Going Circular, featuring renowned scientist James Lovelock, achieved major international festival success, winning the Grand Prix for Best Documentary at the Cannes Corporate Media & TV Awards, Gold at the New York Festivals TV & Film Awards, Silver at the Deauville Green Awards and the Audience Choice Award at CinemAmbiente, alongside multiple global nominations across science, sustainability and natural history.

 I believe the most ambitious work is built through creative partnerships and unlikely coalitions.
-I’m driven by the idea that nothing is impossible when people unite around a shared purpose.
+I am driven by the conviction that nothing is impossible when people unite around a shared purpose.
 Every project begins with one question: what is the very most we can do?
-How do we create something without limits — and then apply the discipline, creativity, and determination to make it real?
+How do we create something without limits, then apply the discipline, creativity and determination to make it real?

 PngItem_3807650_edited.png